Coregit

 How It Works

-1. Index your repository — code is chunked and embedded into vectors using Voyage AI voyage-code-3 (optimized for 300+ programming languages)
+1. Index your repository — code is chunked and embedded into vectors using an AI code embedding model (optimized for 300+ programming languages)

-2. Search with natural language — your query is embedded and matched against code vectors in Pinecone (serverless vector database, 1024-dimensional cosine similarity)
+2. Search with natural language — your query is embedded and matched against code vectors in a serverless vector database (1024-dimensional cosine similarity)

-3. Rerank — top candidates are reranked by Voyage AI rerank-2.5 (cross-attention model with instruction-following) for precision
+3. Rerank — top candidates are reranked by an AI reranker (cross-attention model with instruction-following) for precision

 4. Diversify — results are diversified across files using MMR (Maximal Marginal Relevance) so you don't get 10 results from the same file